Cleveland Amory: Later career and Cat trilogy

-In the late 1980s and early 1990s, Amory wrote another series of bestselling nonfiction books about Polar Bear, a stray, starving white cat whom he had rescued from a Manhattan street on Christmas Eve 1977.
+In the late 1980s and early 1990s, Amory wrote another series of bestselling nonfiction books about Polar Bear, a stray, starving white cat that he had rescued from a Manhattan street on Christmas Eve 1977.
 The Cat Who Came for Christmas (1987) spent twelve weeks at #1 on the New York Times bestseller list.
 Its sequels, The Cat and the Curmudgeon (1990) and The Best Cat Ever (1993, published after Polar Bear's death), also were bestsellers.

 In 1988, Amory made his only feature film appearance in the role of "Mr. Danforth" in the comedy-drama Mr. North, starring Anthony Edwards.

 Animal rights work

 Director and president of organizations

+As a young newspaper reporter in Arizona, Amory was assigned to cover a bullfight along the border with Mexico.
+The New York Times reported in its obituary of Amory that he "was sickened both by the scene and by the winner's cutting off the bull's ears.
+He picked up a cushion and threw it at the bullfighter who fell to the ground.
+He never returned to the paper."
+He often said that led to his interest in animal welfare.

 Beginning in the early 1960s, Amory, while maintaining his career as an outspoken reporter and commentator, began to devote an increasing amount of his time to animal rights organizations.
 In 1962, he joined the board of directors of the Humane Society of the United States (HSUS), remaining there until 1970.
 Amory also served as president of the New England Anti-Vivisection Society (NEAVS) from 1987 until his death in 1998.

 The Fund for Animals

 In 1967, Amory founded the Fund for Animals with a planned focus on protecting animals from hunters and creating animal sanctuaries.
 The Fund struggled during the first years of its existence but became known in 1979 for sponsoring a removal by air and land of 580 Grand Canyon burros slated for destruction by the National Park Service.
 Amory later fought a similar battle to prevent the killing of San Clemente Island's goats by the Department of Defense.
 By the time Amory died in 1998, the Fund had a "$2 million budget, more than 200,000 members, and three animal sanctuaries, and had initiated several high profile animal rescues, including the organic 'painting' of baby harp seals off the Magdalen Islands in Canada to ensure that their fur was worthless to hunters."

-In 2005, a few years after Amory's death, HSUS formed a corporate combination with the Fund for Animals.
+In 2005, a few years after Amory's death, HSUS formed a corporate association with the Fund for Animals.